 Let’s take a close look at your digestion, from start to finish – quite literally.

 What can go wrong?
-Rushing your meal or talking while you eat mean you can swallow air, leading to burping, bloating or flatulence.7
+Rushing your meal or talking while you eat means you can swallow air, leading to burping, bloating or flatulence.7

 Keep it healthy.
 Friendly bacteria aren’t just beneficial for your gut – studies show they can be good for our dental health too.

 Did you know?
-The average person produces one litre of saliva every day.8
+The average person produces one litre of saliva every day.6

-Once swallowed, food passes down your oesophagus, or gullet, to your stomach via automatic waves or contractions, known as peristalsis.9
+Once swallowed, food passes down your oesophagus, or gullet, to your stomach via automatic waves or contractions, known as peristalsis.6

 What can go wrong?
 If stomach acid travels back up into your oesophagus, you can get heartburn: a burning sensation in your chest.
-Stress, obesity, smoking, and some foods and medicines can make heartburn more likely.10
+Stress, obesity, smoking and certain food and medicine can increase the risk of heartburn.8

 Keep it healthy.
-Stopping smoking can help prevent heartburn and stomach ulcers, and reduce your risk of developing Crohn’s disease and gallstones, too.11
+Stopping smoking can help prevent heartburn and stomach ulcers and reduce your risk of developing Crohn’s disease and gallstones, too.9,10

 Did you know?
-Peristalsis is so powerful that food would reach your stomach even if you were eating upside down.12
+Peristalsis (the wave-like contractions that move food through your digestive tract) is so powerful that food would reach your stomach, even if you were eating upside down!11

 Keep it healthy.
-Avoid rushing your meals and maybe practice some yoga – research shows certain yoga postures can help support your gastrointestinal health, while exercise in general helps increase the friendly bacteria in your gut.
+Avoid rushing your meals and maybe practice some yoga – research shows certain yoga postures can help support your gastrointestinal health, while exercise, in general, helps to increase the friendly bacteria in your gut.

 Did you know?
-Your stomach acid is strong enough to dissolve metal!15
+Your stomach acid is strong enough to dissolve metal!14

 The small intestine

-The small intestine, also known as the duodenum or small bowel, is where most nutrients are absorbed into your bloodstream through villi – tiny, finger-like structures that line the walls of your small intestine.16
+The small intestine, also known as the small bowel (technically made up of the duodenum, jejunum and ileum), is where most nutrients are absorbed into your bloodstream through villi – tiny, finger-like structures that line the walls of your small intestine.15

 What can go wrong?
-A lack of some enzymes can make it difficult to digest certain foods, causing food intolerances.
-Symptoms include stomach ache, bloating, flatulence and diarrhoea.17
+A lack of some digestive enzymes can make it difficult to digest certain foods, causing food intolerances.
+Symptoms include stomach ache, bloating, flatulence and diarrhoea.16

 Keep it healthy.
-Help rebalance the bacteria living in your gut by eating a high-fibre diet – aim for around 30g a day – and consider more fermented foods, such as sauerkraut, kefir or kombucha.
-If you don’t currently eat a lot of fibre, introduce it slowly by gradually increasing the amount every few days.
+Help support the good bacteria living in your gut by eating a high-fibre diet – aim for around 30g a day – and consider incorporating fermented foods, such as sauerkraut, kefir or kombucha.
+If you don’t currently eat a lot of fibre, introduce it slowly by gradually increasing the amount every few days, along with staying hydrated.

 Did you know?
-The small intestine is an impressive six metres long.18
+The small intestine can be up to an impressive six metres long.17

 The liver, gallbladder and pancreas

 What can go wrong?
-A fatty diet with too many junk foods, or drinking too much alcohol can cause fat to build up in your liver, which significantly raises your risk of developing liver disease.20,21
+A fatty diet with too much junk food or drinking too much alcohol can cause fat to build up in your liver, which significantly raises your risk of developing liver disease.18,19

 Keep it healthy.
 Look after your liver by reducing your drinking and upping your intake of liver-supporting foods, such as broccoli.

 Did you know?
-Your liver has more than 500 functions and is your body’s largest solid organ, weighing between 1.3kg and 1.8kg.22
+Your liver has more than 500 functions and is your body’s largest solid organ, weighing between 1.3kg and 1.8kg.20